meena-rathi/expensestracker/README.md

 ### Feature

-These are wire frames of my website.
+These are Feature of my website.

 - Before logging in, users must sign up for an account..